aclap-dev/joclyboard/README.md

 - rules available for every game
 - one-click board screenshot picture
 - video capture of the board
+- recording and smooth switching between board points of view
 - multi-windows: any number of games can be launched simultaneously
 - templating: ability to save and reuse view options / players / clock mode
 - command line interface to launch directly games in given configuration